-NCI is currently sponsoring and funding two ongoing clinical trials involving TRC102 and one clinical trial involving TRC102, and we expect NCI to sponsor three additional clinical trials involving TRC102.
-In addition, Case Western is sponsoring and funding two separate clinical trials involving TRC102 and we are planning a clinical trial of TRC105 sponsored by the University of Alabama, Birmingham Cancer Center, or UAB.
+NCI is currently sponsoring and funding two ongoing clinical trials involving TRC105 and four clinical trials involving TRC102.
+In addition, Case Western has sponsored and funded two separate clinical trials involving TRC102 and we are planning a clinical trial of TRC105 sponsored by the University of Alabama, Birmingham Cancer Center, or UAB.
 The advancement of our product candidates depends in part on the continued sponsorship and funding of clinical trials by these organizations, as our resources and capital would not be sufficient to conduct these trials on our own.
 None of these third party sponsors are obligated to continue sponsorship or funding of any clinical trials involving our product candidates and could stop their support at any time.
 If these third party sponsors ceased their support for our product candidates, our ability to advance clinical development of our product candidates could be limited and we may not be able to pursue the number of different indications for our product candidates that are currently being pursued.